 Source - In the adtech industry, IP address is the standard source of location data, but it is often incorrectly positioned by IP location providers.
 These providers rely on Internet topology to assign large blocks of IP addresses to postal code centroids.
-We request IP address from you so we can reposition it, if necessary.
+We request IP addresses from users so we can reposition them, if necessary.
 Native location from users’ mobile devices is preferable because it’s typically sourced from GPS and Wi-Fi.

 Recency - Whenever possible, Skyhook differentiates between the timestamp of an ad request and the timestamp of the last location scan by the device receiving the ad request.
 The same location observation is often used for many ad requests on the same device, resulting in many duplicate location samples.
 This is why we ask for our customers to collect and submit the timestamp of the location observation.